cloudmesh/classes/docs/source/overview.rst

   assignments made in videos or stated elsewhere
 * Official and additional announcements will be send via CANVAS
 * All lectures are assigned Friday's
-* All discussions and homework are the Friday after that if not specified otherwise.
+* All discussions and homework are due 3 weeks after the assignment + the next weekend, e.g. Monday Morning if not specified otherwise.
 Precise dates will be published in CANVAS
 * Note calendar and content may change